mgcooper/icemodel/test/README.md

 4. `run_regression_suite(...)` and `run_perf_suite(...)`
    - Compare against existing rolling or release baselines
    - Does not mutate baselines
+   - Run `run_aa_acceptance(...)` (in `test/tools`) before you accept any A/B
+     result.
+It checks whether two timing runs reproduce each other.
+     With no arguments, it runs two process-isolated passes back to back and compares them.
+With two artifact lists it compares already-saved runs.
+     Every per-case median ratio B/A must lie inside the closed band `[1/(1 + tol_perf), 1 + tol_perf]` from the artifacts' common saved
+     `meta.tol_perf` value.
+Both runs must be process-isolated (`meta.isolation = "process"`) and report `meta.ambient_stable = true`,
+     and every case must report `valid = true` in both runs.
+     A/A compatibility also requires:
+     - artifact lists with equal lengths and no duplicate paths
+     - no path shared between the two sides
+     - one run name per side, with different names between sides
+     - one nonempty hostname across all artifacts
+     - one MATLAB version and data root across all artifacts
+     - one nonempty source revision across all artifacts
+     - matching tier, simulation year, sample count, warmup count, and tolerance
+     - matching case IDs and forcing products
    - Blank `data_root` selects the baseline registration's canonical tree: rolling uses the verification tree, while frozen v1.1 uses historical `test/data`.
 An explicit root remains authoritative.